Foreign relations of China: United Kingdom

 The UK governed the territories of Hong Kong, from 1841 to 1941 and 1945 to 1997, as well as Weihaiwei from 1898 to 1930.

 Both countries share common membership of the G20, the UNSC P5, the United Nations, and the World Trade Organization.
 Bilaterally the two countries have a Double Taxation Agreement, an Investment Agreement, and the Sino-British Joint Declaration.

 Oceania

 China maintains diplomatic relations with ten countries in Oceania: Australia, Fiji, the Federated States of Micronesia, Kiribati, New Zealand, Papua New Guinea, Samoa, the Solomon Islands, Tonga and Vanuatu whilst Taiwan has diplomatic relations with the other four.
 The Pacific is an area of intense and continuous diplomatic competition between the PRC and the ROC, with several countries (Nauru, Kiribati, Vanuatu) having switched diplomatic support from one to the other at least once.
-Both the PRC and the ROC provide development aid to their respective allies. the PRC also wants to establish a preeminent sphere of influence in the Pacific Islands.
+Both the PRC and the ROC provide development aid to their respective allies.
+The PRC has also made steps towards establishing an economic and political sphere of influence in the Pacific Islands, for instance through its "China–Pacific Islands Economic Development Forum" which was set up in 2006.
+As of 2019, Tonga was the only country in the Pacific that had China as its dominant creditor; the Chinese loans to Tonga were so concessional that they have been characterized as aid.